Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

-\textit{Proof of the claim.} Suppose we have a correct run of lazy Bor\r{u}vka that satisfies property \ref{property:succ} and \ref{property:at-most-one} and that corresponds to the current labeling.
-Consider the four cases of the operation. \begin{itemize} \item Case 1.
-The run is still correct after the renaming because: the fragments of $K$ were skipping, thus the modification of the names does not affect their behaviour, and the behaviour of the other fragments is still the same because we have chosen fresh names (in particular if at round $i$ a fragment $F\notin K$ chooses an edge to a fragment $F'\in K$, then this action is still valid as $F$ and $F'$ still have different names).
-The outcome and the property 2 are still correct as we have not changed the fact that the nodes are skipping, nor the labeling.
-Finally, property 1 holds because we have considered the first round with a cluster of more than one fragment, so the predecessors of the fragments of $K$ had different names at the previous rounds.
+\textit{Proof of the claim.} Let us consider a correct run of lazy Bor\r{u}vka satisfyng property P1 and P2, and that corresponds to the current labeling.
+We consider the four cases of the operation, and establish the claim for each of them. \begin{itemize} \item Case 1.
+The run is still correct after the renaming because the fragments of $K$ were skipping, from which it follows that the modification of the names does not affect their behavior.
+The behavior of the other fragments is still the same because we have chosen fresh names.
+In particular if, at round~$i$, a fragment $F\notin K$ chooses an edge to a fragment $F'\in K$, then this action is still valid as $F$ and $F'$ still have different names.
+P2 and the outcome of the run are still correct as we have not changed the fact that the nodes are skipping, and we have not modified the labeling.
+Finally, P1 holds because we have considered the first round with a cluster containing more than one fragment, so the predecessors of the fragments of $K$ had different names at the previous rounds.

 \item Case 2.
-The same line of reasoning as in the previous case holds: the behaviour is unchanged, the change of name does not affect the correctness of the actions of neither the fragments of $K$ nor the ones outside $K$, and the property 1 holds because we consider the first round.
+The same line of reasoning as in Case~1 holds.
+That is, the behavior is unchanged, the change of name does not affect the correctness of the actions of neither the fragments of $K$, nor the ones outside $K$, and P1 holds because we consider the first round.